-132 Clearly, the Ministry of Children and Youth Services bears responsibility for the licensing program prior to the transfer.
+Clearly, the Ministry of Children and Youth Services bears responsibility for the licensing program prior to the transfer.
 It apparently failed to adequately monitor, identify and resolve systemic concerns.
 On the eve of the transfer, regulatory challenges in the unlicensed child care sector were due for examination in yet another inquest into the death of a young child (Jérémie Audette).
 The licensing program was moribund and in serious need of both an administrative and a legislative makeover.

-- 133 For the Ministry of Education's part, it consciously chose to accept the licensing program without first ensuring that a comprehensive review of issues and concerns had taken place to allow for informed, organized and strategic transitional planning.
+- program without first ensuring that a comprehensive review of issues and concerns had taken place to allow for informed, organized and strategic transitional planning.
 As with most transitions, thorough advance planning can make the difference between a successful venture and one fraught with unforeseen pitfalls and problems.
-In future, the Ministry should ensure that, prior to assumption of any program area, it engages in careful and comprehensive preplanning. - 134 The Government of Ontario should also use the example of this program and its transfer as a cautionary tale for all levels of management in the Ontario Public Service, to encourage proper program administration in future.
+In future, the Ministry should ensure that, prior to assumption of any program area, it engages in careful and comprehensive preplanning. - The Government of Ontario should also use the example of this program and its transfer as a cautionary tale for all levels of management in the Ontario Public Service, to encourage proper program administration in future.